An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Empirical Validation of the Theory in Practical Diffusion Model Training

 \subsection{Convolutional Neural Networks (CNNs)}

 Next we turn to the convolutional U‑Net—the work‑horse of image‑diffusion models \cite{ronneberger2015unet_paper,song2021scorebased}.
-For a full‑width linear convolutional network our analysis predicts an inverse‑variance law in Fourier space (Prop. \ref{prop:linconv_layer_weight_dist_dyn}).
+For a full‑width linear convolutional network our analysis predicts an inverse‑variance law in Fourier space (Prop.~\ref{prop:linconv_layer_weight_dist_dyn}).
 The patch‑convolution variant lacks a clear forecast on distribution, so the following experiments probe empirically whether—and how—its learning dynamics is affected by spectral bias.

-\paragraph{Experiment 3: Natural Image Datasets x CNN UNet} Training on the same FFHQ dataset, the distributional learning trajectory of CNN-UNet is \textit{markedly different} from the MLPs: early in training, we do not see contour of face, but locally coherent patches, reminiscent of Ising models (Fig. \ref{fig:CNN_UNet_learn_qualitative}\textbf{A.}).
-Visually and variance-wise, the CNN-based UNet converge much faster and better than the MLP-based UNet, matching the N-fold speed‑up from weight sharing (Prop. \ref{prop:patch_conv}; Fig. \ref{fig:CNN_UNet_learn_qualitative}\textbf{B}).
-When projecting onto the data eigenbasis, all eigenmodes with increasing variance rise simultaneously, while eigenmodes with decreasing variance co-decay at a later time, giving an effective power‑law exponent $\alpha\approx0$; Thus, spectral bias is essentially absent (Fig. \ref{fig:CNN_UNet_learning_eigenbasis_control}\textbf{C.D.}).
+\paragraph{Experiment 3: Natural Image Datasets x CNN UNet} Training on the same FFHQ dataset, the distributional learning trajectory of CNN-UNet is \textit{markedly different} from the MLPs: early in training, we do not see contour of face, but locally coherent patches, reminiscent of Ising models (Fig.~\ref{fig:CNN_UNet_learn_qualitative}\textbf{A}).
+Visually and variance-wise, the CNN-based UNet converge much faster and better than the MLP-based UNet, matching the N-fold speed‑up from weight sharing (Prop.~\ref{prop:patch_conv}; Fig.~\ref{fig:CNN_UNet_learn_qualitative}\textbf{B}).
+When projecting onto the data eigenbasis, all eigenmodes with increasing variance rise simultaneously, while eigenmodes with decreasing variance co-decay at a later time, giving an effective power‑law exponent $\alpha\approx0$; Thus, spectral bias is essentially absent (Fig.~\ref{fig:CNN_UNet_learning_eigenbasis_control}\textbf{C,D}).

-The likely cause is locality: local convolutional filters couple neighbouring pixels, binding many Fourier modes into one learning unit.
-Sampling remains diagonal in Fourier space, so a broad band of modes is amplified simultaneously.
-The early CNN denoiser is indeed well‑approximated by a local linear filter (Fig. \ref{fig:CNN_UNet_as_local_linconv}).
-A full analytic treatment of convolutional U‑Net training dynamics is deferred to future work.
+\textit{Why is spectral bias absent?} On the \textbf{theory} side, the likely cause is locality: local convolutional filters couple neighbouring pixels, binding many Fourier modes into one learning unit.
+Because sampling remains diagonal in Fourier space, a broad band of modes is amplified simultaneously, attenuating the spectral ordering, as we observed numerically in App.~\ref{app:patch-conv-numsim}.
+In line with this, early in training, the CNN denoiser is indeed well‑approximated by a local linear filter (Fig.~\ref{fig:CNN_UNet_as_local_linconv}).